Scary Movie: Plot

-Later that night, Ray and Brenda go to the movie theater to see Shakespeare in Love, where Ray is stabbed through his ear in a bathroom stall while using a glory hole.
-The killer goes after Brenda but angry movie patrons, who are fed up with Brenda's rude and obnoxious behavior, begin stabbing her to make her stop and also for ruining Shakespeare in Love and several other movies like Thelma & Louise, The Fugitive, Schindler's List, the Jackie Chan movies, Boogie Nights, and Big Momma's House until Brenda drops dead, much to the audience's relief.
+Later that night, Ray and Brenda go to the movies to see Shakespeare in Love, where Ray is stabbed through his ear in a bathroom stall through a glory hole.
+Ghostface nearly murders Brenda, but angry movie patrons, weary of her obnoxious behavior in the theater, stab her to death to silence her, in revenge for spoiling several films.

-Meanwhile, Cindy throws a house party, hoping for safety in numbers.
-Cindy's friend, Tina goes out to the garage to get more beer but is killed while trying to escape from the killer through a cat flap.
+Meanwhile, Cindy is having a house party, hoping for safety in numbers.
+Her friend Tina is killed while getting beer from the garage.
 During the party, Cindy and Bobby go upstairs and have sex.
-While in the basement, the killer shows up and gets stoned with Shorty and his friends, but ends up killing all of them except Shorty.
-After Cindy and Bobby have sex, the killer appears and stabs Bobby before disappearing.
-Cindy gets a gun from a drawer and Bobby follows.
-Shorty comes up from the basement, Bobby takes the gun and shoots him.
-Ray arrives on the scene, still alive.
+Ghostface gets stoned with Shorty and his friends in the basement, but accidentally kills all but Shorty.

+After Cindy and Bobby have sex, Ghostface stabs Bobby and disappears.
+She gets a gun from a drawer and Bobby follows.
+Shorty comes up from the basement warning about Ghostface, but Bobby shoots him.
+Ray arrives on the scene, still alive, with a voice changer.

-Bobby and Ray confront Cindy in the kitchen and announce their intention to only kill her and her father, and that they are merely copying the real killer.
-Bobby admits being gay, while Ray denies being so.
-The plan backfires when Ray viciously stabs Bobby numerous times, angry because his favorite show, The Wayans Bros., has been canceled.
-The killer abruptly arrives and stabs Ray.
-He and Cindy fight, with Cindy employing moves copied from The Matrix and kicking him out a window.
-However, the killer vanishes before the police arrive.
+Bobby and Ray confront Cindy in the kitchen, announcing they will only kill her and her father, and that they are merely copying the real killer.
+Bobby admits to being gay and Ray's lover, while Ray denies it.
+The plan backfires when Ray stabs and kills Bobby out of anger because his favorite show, The Wayans Bros., has been canceled after five seasons without getting a final episode.
+Ghostface abruptly arrives, murdering Ray and fighting Cindy until she kicks him out a window, employing moves from The Matrix.
+However, Ghostface vanishes before the police arrive, to Cindy's dismay.

-At the police station, Cindy and the sheriff discover that the killer was not David Keegan, the man whom Cindy and her friends accidentally killed a year earlier and realize that Doofy was the killer the whole time and was faking his disability.
-Doofy has already escaped with Gail Hailstorm after removing his disguise, a parody of the ending of The Usual Suspects.
-Upon finding his discarded backpack with his Ghostface mask and sharp knife in the street, Cindy begins screaming but is hit by a car, as the sheriff walks away.
+At the police station, Cindy and the sheriff discover that Ghostface was not the man accidentally killed by the teens last year and now coming back for revenge.
+He was really Doofy who was faking his disability and has escaped with Gail Hailstorm after removing his disguise, similarly to the ending of The Usual Suspects.
+The sheriff and Cindy find his discarded backpack with his Ghostface mask and knife in the street, and Cindy begins screaming but is hit by a car.

-In a mid-credits scene, Shorty is presumably giving advice on how to survive a horror movie but it is actually advice on how to successfully enact a Snatch-and-Run.

-In a post-credits scene, Doofy is shown in his bedroom "breaking up" with the vacuum cleaner as though it were a real person with whom he had a relationship.